 Millions of business owners and entrepreneurs serve customers using innovative, cloud-based phone systems every day.
-However, in the wrong hands, criminals can use this technology against everyday consumers and businesses.
+However, criminals can use this technology against everyday consumers and businesses.

 These phone scams go well beyond annoying robocalls.
 Out of all the reported scams with monetary losses, 74% of victims were contacted using the phone.

 Ready to jump right in?
 Here’s the list of scams: